 After removing the owner’s items, it became clear this piece would need more than a paint coat.

-Not just in need of a cleaning, but the surface area was particle board and had been wet and had those awful scars from wet items.
-Now I knew I had my work cut out for me on this updated furniture project.
+Not just in need of a cleaning, but the surface area was particle board, had been wet, and had awful scars from wet items.
+So I knew I had my work cut out for this updated furniture project.

 This post contains affiliate links for your convenience.
 Purchases made with these links may earn me a small commission at no additional cost to you.